RobotLocomotion/drake/tools/wheel/README.rst

 symlink is created at this path to the actual, Python-version-specific installation while building the wheel.
 Therefore, this path must be available.

-After performing wheel-specific provisioning using ``brew``, the builder invokes ``macos/build-wheel.sh``, optionally (and if the build succeeded) followed by ``macos/test-wheel.sh``.
+Starting from a provisioned wheel building environment (installed via ``setup/install_prereqs --developer``), the builder invokes ``macos/build-wheel.sh``, optionally (and if the build succeeded) followed by ``macos/provision-test-python.sh``, ``test/install-wheel.sh``, and ``test/test-wheel.sh``, in that order.
 These scripts approximately replicate what would happen in Docker, and heavily reuse the same lower level scripts.